janitha1st/Encryption-Decryption-Software-Application/README.md

 # Encryption-Decryption-Software-Application
-You can simple Encrypt your TEXT(.txt) files from this Programme.
+You can simply Encrypt your TEXT(.txt) files from this Programme.